GluuFederation/docs-gg-prod/3.1.3/source/plugin/gui.md

  - scope - the scope required to access the given path
  - ticketScopes - an optional parameter which may be used to keep the ticket scope as narrow as possible.
 If not specified, the plugin will register the ticket with its scopes specified by "scope," which may often be unwanted.
 (For example, the scope may have "http://photoz.example.com/dev/actions/all" and the authorized ticket may grant access also to other resources).

-Let's say we have APIs which we would like to protect:
+Let's say you have APIs which you would like to protect:

  - GET https://your.api.server.com/photo  (UMA scope: http://photoz.example.com/dev/actions/view)
  - PUT https://your.api.server.com/photo  (UMA scope: http://photoz.example.com/dev/actions/all or http://photoz.example.com/dev/actions/add)